Undergraduates, masters students, PhD candidates, as well as junior professionals with a legal background and interest in digital law.

 Faculty of Law, University of Geneva

-Yaniv Benhamou (PhD, Attorney-at-Law, Lecturer at the University of Geneva) specializes in Intellectual Property, Data Protection and Art Law.
+Professor and Attorney-at-Law Yaniv Benhamou specializes in Intellectual Property, Data Protection and Art Law.
 He regularly advises private companies and public authorities with regard to Intellectual Property, Data Protection, Entertainment Law and Technology Law (including Big Data and Artificial Intelligence).

 Besides his legal practice, Yaniv works at the University of Geneva, where he teaches the class "Data Protection in the Digital Economy" and is in charge of institutional missions relating to the digital transformation.
 He is also executive director of the Internet Law Summer School .
 He is appointed expert by WIPO for museums and copyright, author of the WIPO report on copyright practices and challenges of museums and co-author of the WIPO guide on Big Data and IP (forthcoming).
 He is also member of the board of directors of the Art-Law Centre Geneva.
 He was recently Visiting Researcher at the Berkman Klein Center for Internet & Society at Harvard University (2018) as well as the Centre for Media and Communications Law at Melbourne University (2016).